Skip to content

 ”deployment timed out”

-The deploy command waits up to 2 minutes by default.
+The up command waits up to 2 minutes by default.
 If your images are large, they may take longer to pull.
 Use --no-wait and check status manually:

 Terminal window